noahjkrueger/KBMSTR/README.md

 - "r_m": the right middle finger is responsible.
 - "r_r": the right ring finger is responsible.
 - "r_p": the right pinky finger is responsible.

 The length of this array must be equal to the length of the layout, i.e. a one-to-one mapping.

 #### original_finger_position
 This data structure represents your home keys, or where your fingers start when you start typing.
 You must have a home key for each finger contained in the [finger_duty](#finger_duty).

-For example, if finger_duty only contains the left and right index finger:
+For example, if finger_duty only contains the left and right index fingers:

     "original_finger_position": {
       "l_i": Integer,